-Prior to her appointment as Lower School Head at PDS, Sandy built an impressive career in school leadership through her educational focus and her work as a teacher and administrator at some outstanding independent schools in New York City.
-Sandy earned a B.S. in psychology from Barnard College and completed a master's program in early childhood education at New York University, Steinhardt School of Education.
+Prior to her appointment as Lower School Head at PDS, Dr. Wang built an impressive career in school leadership through her educational focus and her work as a teacher and administrator at some outstanding independent schools in New York City.
+Dr. Wang earned a B.S. in psychology from Barnard College and completed a master's program in early childhood education at New York University, Steinhardt School of Education.
 She earned two degrees at the Klingenstein Center, Teachers College, Columbia University: a master's and doctoral degree in educational leadership.
-In 1999, she began her classroom work co-teaching a fourth grade section at Dalton School, and, within two years, earned an appointment as middle school math coordinator and head teacher in the fourth grade.
-In 2006, she moved from Dalton School to Trevor Day School, where, for six years, she was the Lower School Division Assistant Director, advisor to the fifth grade math club, and Diversity Initiatives Steering Committee chair.
-In 2012 she joined Trinity School as the Assistant Principal of Lower School.
-For the past two years, Sandy has been Interim Principal of Lower School at Trinity.
+In 1999, she began her classroom work co-teaching a fourth grade section at Dalton School, and, within two years, earned an appointment as Middle School Math Coordinator and head teacher in the fourth grade.
+In 2006, she moved from Dalton School to Trevor Day School, where, for six years, she was the Lower School Division Assistant Director, advisor to the fifth grade math club, and Diversity Initiatives Steering Committee Chair.
+In 2012, Dr. Wang joined Trinity School as the Assistant Principal of Lower School.
+For the past two years, she has been Interim Principal of Lower School at Trinity.

-A national presence in the independent school world, Sandy has presented at the National Association of Independent School's People of Color Conference in 2006 and 2007.
+A national presence in the independent school world, Dr. Wang has presented at the National Association of Independent School's People of Color Conference in 2006 and 2007.
 She is a member of the National Council of Teachers of Mathematics, the Asian American Educators' Alliance and the Asian/Pacific Islanders-Changing Independent Schools.

 Acknowledging outgoing Lower School Head Alesia Klein, Mr. Stellato remarked, "I could not be more thankful for the efforts of Lower School Head Alesia Klein.
 For countless students and their parents, Alesia Klein has been the Lower School, and, as she returns in the fall to our Middle School as a member of the math department, she carries with her our good wishes.
 Having been fortunate to serve in her distinguished company, I envy her students the experience they are about to have."